Proof-carrying code: Packet filter example

 The original publication on proof-carrying code in 1996 used packet filters as an example: a user-mode application hands a function written in machine code to the kernel that determines whether or not an application is interested in processing a particular network packet.
 Because the packet filter runs in kernel mode, it could compromise the integrity of the system if it contains malicious code that writes to kernel data structures.
-Traditional approaches to this problem include interpreting a domain specific language for packet filtering, inserting checks on each memory access (software fault isolation), and writing the filter in a high-level language which is compiled by the kernel before it is run.
+Traditional approaches to this problem include interpreting a domain-specific language for packet filtering, inserting checks on each memory access (software fault isolation), and writing the filter in a high-level language which is compiled by the kernel before it is run.
 These approaches have performance disadvantages for code as frequently run as a packet filter, except for the in-kernel compilation approach, which only compiles the code when it is loaded, not every time it is executed.

-With proof-carrying code, the kernel publishes a security policy specifying properties that any packet filter must obey: for example, will not access memory outside of the packet and its scratch memory area.
+With proof-carrying code, the kernel publishes a security policy specifying properties that any packet filter must obey: for example, the packet filter will not access memory outside of the packet and its scratch memory area.
 A theorem prover is used to show that the machine code satisfies this policy.
 The steps of this proof are recorded and attached to the machine code which is given to the kernel program loader.
 The program loader can then rapidly validate the proof, allowing it to thereafter run the machine code without any additional checks.
 If a malicious party modifies either the machine code or the proof, the resulting proof-carrying code is either invalid or harmless (still satisfies the security policy).